jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

    +----------------+---------------------+--------+------+

 Xibo automatically adds one column to new datasets.
-Select :guilabel:`Edit` from the events dataset's popup menu as shown in :numref:`Figure %s <edit-column>`.
+Select :guilabel:`Edit` from the events dataset's popup menu, as shown in :numref:`Figure %s <edit-column>`.

 .. figure:: /images/screenshots/edit-column.png